The latest version of CSS, as of 2024

 - Outer Context: The second

-forms an outer stacking context, which will be stacked above the first outer context (withz-index: 1
+<div>withposition: relativeandz-index: 3forms an outer stacking context, which will be stacked above the first outer context (withz-index: 1) and any elements inside it. - Inner Context: The first

-Layering Based on z-index
+Layering Based on z-index and Positioning:

 - Parent Stacking Context: The stacking order for elements in an outer context depends on their

-than another stacking context, it will appear in front of that context. - Child Elements within Inner Context: Inside each stacking context, the order of elements is controlled by their
+z-index.
+If the outer context has a higherz-indexthan another stacking context, it will appear in front of that context. - Child Elements within Inner Context: Inside each stacking context, the order of elements is controlled by their

-values relative to each other.
+z-indexvalues relative to each other.

 Order of Stacking Contexts (DOM Order):